Thanksgiving Day Disaster: Background

-Every year since 1892, the University of California and the Stanford University football teams have played an annual game towards the end of November or the beginning of December.
+Every year since 1892, the University of California, Berkeley and the Stanford University football teams have played an annual game towards the end of November or the beginning of December.
 The event has become known as The Big Game.

 The early games in the series were played in San Francisco.
 Those games suffered at least two calamities.
 At the 1897 game, portions of a packed grandstand collapsed under the weight of spectators.
 Nobody was killed, but a 10-year-old boy was hospitalized.

 In 1900, the game took place at the former California League baseball grounds, which local newspapers called the 16th and Folsom Grounds, on Thanksgiving Day, which at the time was the last Thursday in November.
 The stadium was located in a heavily industrial part of San Francisco.
+After the 1903 game, the event's location would alternate between the two schools' campuses.